Coding-Think/React/React.md

 * Can switch terminal types in VSCode from the dropdown menu in the terminal panel and choose CMD, Git Bash, or PowerShell depending on your needs.

+### Developer Tip
+Most beginners (myself included) start off running scripts without knowing if they are truly safe—simply because we need things to work first.
+Later, as we gain experience, we come back and learn about execution policies, script signing, and security best practices.
+It's part of the growth process—funny, but real.

 A Java Developer’s Perspective on Front-End Workflow